AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ## Overview

 Table layout is a kind of a dashboard, which provides clear and effective way of positioning data on plot.
+Dashboard is "an easy to read, often single page, real-time user interface, showing a graphical presentation of the current status (snapshot) and historical trends of an organization’s key performance indicators to enable instantaneous and informed decisions to be made at a glance.

 ## Chart